SimGriff/bookworm-project3/README.md

 ![palette used for Project 3](static/images/screenshots/palette.png)

 The colours chosen are intended to convey the feeling of relaxation and calmness when reading a book, while also attracting new user to the site.
-I selected only three of the colours to keep the site simple and less busy.
+I selected only three of the colours to keep the site simple and less busy, with white as an additional colour for some text.

-The main colour used on all nav bars and footers was #297373 with the lighter #CCFFFF to ensure excellent readability.
-The main background colour was left as white #ffffff to ensure the book covers stood out on the page.
+The main colour used on all nav bars and footers was #297373 with white text to ensure excellent readability.
+The main background colour was left as white #ffffff to ensure the book cards stood out on the page.
 This background colour was also perfect to use the #297373 again for the text.
 All cards use the colour #E6E6E6 from my colour palette with the text colour of #297373, once again ensuring that it could be easily read and complimented the background colour.

-[Adobe Color-Wheel](https://color.adobe.com/create/color-wheel) was used to match a complimentary colour for all buttons on the #297373 background, #F7C9AD was chosen as this colour stood out and highlighted the buttons on the page.
+[Adobe Color-Wheel](https://color.adobe.com/create/color-wheel) was used to match a complimentary colour for all edit/add buttons on the #297373 background, #fff was chosen as this colour stood out and highlighted the buttons on the page.
+All Cancel/Delete buttons are #FF8552 with white text #fff.
+All text passed on the contrast checker on the [Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) using the corresponding hex values for the  analyser ensuring excellent readability.

 #### Typography